List of Feyenoord internationals

 Jon Dahl Tomasson is Feyenoord's most capped non-Dutchman and scored more senior international goals whilst playing for Feyenoord than any other player.

 Feyenoord, a Dutch professional association football club based in Rotterdam, was founded in 1908 and has played in the top tier of the Dutch football league system since 1921, winning sixteen Dutch football championships.
-Players of the club can be called up to represent their national team; as per 19 November 2025, 202 players have played at senior international level whilst playing for Feyenoord, representing 46 nations.
+Players of the club can be called up to represent their national team; as per 27 September 2026, 202 players have played at senior international level whilst playing for Feyenoord, representing 46 nations.

 114 of Feyenoord's 202 internationals have represented the Netherlands.
 The Netherlands' Wim Jansen won 65 caps whilst playing for Feyenoord, more than any other player.
 Denmark's Jon Dahl Tomasson scored 19 senior international goals whilst playing for Feyenoord, more than any other player, overtaking Hungary's József Kiprich in 2002.
 Feyenoord's most capped non-European is Karim El Ahmadi, who won 46 caps for Morocco whilst playing for Feyenoord.
 The most recently new capped player is Luciano Valente, who played his first game for the Netherlands since joining Feyenoord in November 2025.

 43 individual Feyenoord players have been in their countries' squads at the FIFA World Cup.
 Puck van Heel was the first Feyenoord player to represent his nation at the FIFA World Cup, captaining the Netherlands at the 1934 tournament.
 Ove Kindvall became the first non-Dutchman to do so, playing for Sweden at the 1970 tournament, and Shinji Ono became the first non-European to do so, playing for Japan at the 2002 tournament.
-No player won the FIFA World Cup whilst playing for Feyenoord, but four Feyenoord players have won a major tournament with their country; Joop Hiele and Sjaak Troost won UEFA Euro 1988 with the Netherlands, Hossam Ghaly won the 2004 African Cup of Nations with Tunisia and Santiago Giménez won the 2023 CONCACAF Gold Cup with Mexico.
+No player won the FIFA World Cup whilst playing for Feyenoord, but five Feyenoord players have won a major tournament with their country; Joop Hiele and Sjaak Troost won UEFA Euro 1988 with the Netherlands, the Africa Cup of Nations was won by Hossam Ghaly with Tunisia in 2004 and by Oussama Targhalline with Morocco in 2025, and Santiago Giménez won the 2023 CONCACAF Gold Cup with Mexico.